cerebralvalley/compute-boilerplate/README.md

 * We use a CUDA GPU if it's available, otherwise defaults to the CPU
 * In `scripts/setup/sh`, we've provided a script to setup and install all necessary dependencies
 * Some models require an agreement or signature to access.
 For these models, please sign the access documents on the model's page, and then input your Huggingface Access Token in `.env` to override this
-* To download and inference models, we need BOTH sufficient *disk* and *memory* spaec
+* To download and inference models, we need BOTH sufficient *disk* and *memory* space
+    * **Before the server starts, a check will be made to ensure this is the case**
     * Huggingface first downloads the weights to disk in a cache folder, which is then loaded into memory upon inference with the `.to(device)` function
+    * If you run out of disk space on accident, huggingface downloads (on UNIX systems) to `~/.cache/huggingface/hub` that you can clear

 # SSH Commands
 * Creating a Key: